Skip to Content

 Delicious, golden gluten free dinner rolls in a baking pan

 They are certainly soft.
 So, so soft.
 (Are you sick of “so” yet?
 I just can’t help it, these rolls have me doing a happy dance.)
-Significantly, they also pull apart really nicely, no crumbling, no tearing, no ripping involved- without a doubt!
+These soft, fluffy gluten free dinner rolls also pull apart really nicely, no crumbling, no tearing, no ripping involved- without a doubt!

 He said that these are “just like hers but gluten free!”.
 Guys, that’s like the highest compliment someone could give right?
 Some girls like to be told their hair looks nice.
 However, I like to be told my baked goods don’t taste gluten free 😉🤣